VPN Review

 Server Network and Locations

 Server count alone should not decide the purchase.
-What matters most is whether Proton VPN has reliable locations in the countries you actually need, whether those servers support your specific use case, and whether the app makes it easy to choose the right location.
-Proton has also been updating server lists and expanding locations, so users should check the current server page before buying.
+What matters is whether Proton VPN has reliable locations in the countries you need, whether those servers support your specific use case, and whether the app makes it easy to choose the right location.
+Proton’s missing per-server latency display was one of the few app-level drawbacks we noted because it made manual server selection less transparent than in some competing VPN apps.

-During the refund window, test a nearby server, one long-distance server, one streaming location if relevant, and any country you need for travel, banking, work, or region-specific content.
+During the refund window, test a nearby server, one U.S. server, one European server, one distant server, and any country you need for travel, banking, work, or region-specific content.

 Apps